mattkleiny/dota2gsi/README.md

 # DOTA 2 GSI

-A GSI listener interface for DOTA 2.
+A GSI (Game State Interface) listener interface for DOTA 2.

 Place the `config/gamestate_integration_dota2-gsi.cfg` file in the `game/dota/cfg/gamestate_integration` folder of DOTA 2 and start the listener.